 The Duke M.A. degree in Political Science is designed to fill the growing gap between the technical skills required by Ph.D study and undergraduate course work in political science.
 It is tailored to fit the needs of individuals seeking to gain additional educational training prior to embarking on careers in public policy, law, or other areas of professional activity as well as to help students prepare for Ph.D programs in the discipline.

 The M.A.
 (Masters) degree requires a minimum of 30 units of degree credit, at least 24 of which must be graded course work, and a final examination administered by the student’s masters committee.

-4) pass an oral exam in which the student explicates and defends the M.A. project.
+4) Pass an oral exam in which the student explicates and defends the M.A. project.
 A three-member faculty committee, including at least two (2) members of the Political Science Department, must conduct the oral examination on the Master’s Thesis.

 The M.A. thesis should demonstrate the student's ability to collect, interpret, and analyze pertinent material on a research problem.
-Ideally, the M.A. thesis will be a journal-style paper of approximately 30 to 50 pages.
+Ideally, the thesis will be a journal-style paper of approximately 30 to 50 pages.
 Students may choose to expand upon a seminar paper that is completed during the first three semesters of coursework to fulfill the thesis requirement.
-Students are required to pass an oral examination of the M.A. thesis.

 Students who are pursuing only the M.A. degree are not eligible for departmental financial assistance.